MHWA members

 John's interests include the historical aspects of

 motor racing and motor body building as it relates to trucks and heavy transport.
+His collection includes several Jaguars.

 - Graeme Cocks -